-In 2022, the Company received firm commitment orders from 13 international customers (including Canada) for the delivery of approximately \$77 million of oral TPOXX®, of which approximately \$39 million is for Canada and approximately \$38 million is for jurisdictions in Europe, Asia-Pacific, and the Middle East.
-Additionally, the contract with the Canadian Department of National Defence ("CDND") has an option until March 31, 2024, exercisable at its sole discretion, for the purchase of up to an additional \$6 million of oral TPOXX®.
-With respect to the \$77 million of firm commitment orders that were received this year, approximately \$71 million of oral TPOXX® was delivered and recorded as revenue in 2022.
-Through an International Promotion Agreement (defined and discussed below), Meridian Medical Technologies, Inc. ("Meridian") is the counterparty to international contracts under which orders are placed for the purchase of oral TPOXX®.
-The Public Health Agency of Canada ("PHAC") and the CDND are among the contracting parties for the purchase of oral TPOXX® (see below for a summary description of these contracts).
+In 2022, the Company received firm commitment orders from 13 international customers (including Canada) for the delivery of approximately \$77 million of oral TPOXX®, of which approximately \$39 million was for Canada and approximately \$38 million was for jurisdictions in Europe, Asia-Pacific, and the Middle East.
+With respect to the \$77 million of firm commitment orders that were received in 2022, approximately \$71 million of oral TPOXX® was delivered and recorded as revenue in 2022, and the remainder was delivered and recorded as revenue in 2023.